 Cancer occurs when parts of a chromosome known as a gene become damaged, interrupting the cells normal functioning and causing it to grow out of control.
 The cause could be environmental or simply a misalignment of the nitrogenous base pairs that occurs during DNA replication.

 But our cells have built-in mechanisms for repairing DNA.
 When DNA replicates, for instance, the parent DNA is able to alert itself when the sequence of base pairs are lining up incorrectly.
-Enzymes then swoop in to “delete” the incorrect sequence, repairing the strand of DNA before it divides into the new cell.
+Enzymes target the site and repair the strand of DNA before it divides into the new cell.

-When cell damage occurs from environmental factors (such as stress, unhealthy foods, toxins) enzymes within the cell nucleus that continually scan the genetic material will locate and cut away the broken pieces and rebuild the strand with the correct sequencing.
+When cell damage occurs from other factors (for instance, stress, unhealthy habits, and environmental toxins), enzymes within the cell nucleus that continually scan the genetic material will locate and cut away the broken pieces and rebuild the strand with the correct sequencing.